Home » Consumer Rights, Featured

 Your consumer rights

-Your rights are can be found in The Sale of Goods Act 1974.
-This old piece of legislation has been amended over the past 25 years to strengthen the consumers’ position.
+Your rights are can be found in The Sale of Goods Act 2015.
+This piece of legislation has replaces the Sale of Goods Act to strengthen the consumers’ position.
 Basically you should expect your purchase to be as described and of satisfactory quality.

 If your purchase does not conform to this then you can either ask for a full refund within a reasonable timescale or a reasonable amount of damages or compensation.
 Your rights don’t stop here you can alternatively ask for a repair or replacement of the goods.